tonisuwendi/simpul-simple-quicks/README.md

 - **Task Management**: Supports efficient task management with the ability to add, edit, and delete tasks seamlessly.
 Moreover, it includes an integrated sticker feature to enhance task visualization and user engagement.
 - **Local Storage**: Utilizes local storage for data persistence, ensuring user data remains intact even after browser sessions.

-## API Documentation

-For detailed documentation of the API endpoints and usage, refer to the [API Documentation](https://geosains-docs.apidog.io/).

 ## Demo URL

 The application is accessible at: [https://simple-quicks-tonsu.netlify.app](https://simple-quicks-tonsu.netlify.app/)